isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

    }

-When using the command for retrieving DHCP6 host reservations, one can provide either IPv6 address or a IPv6 delegated prefix as a ``ip-address`` parameter.
+When using the command for retrieving DHCP6 host reservations, one can provide either an IPv6 address or a delegated prefix as the ``ip-address`` parameter.
-Please notice that in current implementation this command does not take prefix length as a parameter.
-That's why when searching for e.g. IPv6 PD ``2001:db8:2:cafe::``, the command will return host reservations having for instance PD ``2001:db8:2:cafe::/63`` as well as PD ``2001:db8:2:cafe::/64``.
-Please consider below example:
+Please notice that this command does not take prefix length as a parameter in the current implementation.
+That's why searching by an IP address ``2001:db8:2:cafe::`` can return host reservations having delegated prefixes matching this search with different lengths.
+For example: ``2001:db8:2:cafe::/63``, ``2001:db8:2:cafe::/64`` etc.
+Please consider the example below:

 ::